python/cpython/Doc/library/http.client.rst

 .. method:: HTTPConnection.request(method, url[, body[, headers]])

    This will send a request to the server using the HTTP request method *method* and the selector *url*.
-If the *body* argument is present, it should be a string of data to send after the headers are finished.
-Alternatively, it may be an open file object, in which case the contents of the file is sent; this file object should support ``fileno()`` and ``read()`` methods.
-The header Content-Length is automatically set to the correct value.
+If the *body* argument is present, it should be string or bytes object of data to send after the headers are finished.
+Strings are encoded as ISO-8859-1, the default charset for HTTP.
+To use other encodings, pass a bytes object.
+The Content-Length header is set to the length of the string.

+   The *body* may also be an open file object, in which case the contents of the file is sent; this file object should support ``fileno()`` and ``read()`` methods.
+The header Content-Length is automatically set to the length of the file as reported by stat.

    The *headers* argument should be a mapping of extra HTTP headers to send with the request.

 .. method:: HTTPConnection.getresponse()